thevirengarg/Diabetes-Classification-using-Supervised-Learning-Techniques/README.md

    - Splits the data into training and testing sets.
    - Trains a logistic regression model with different solvers and hyperparameters.
    - Trains a support vector machine (SVM) model with different kernels.
+   - Trains a KNeighborsClassifier with different hyperparameters.
+   - Uses GridSearchCV to find the best values for the hyperparameters.
    - Evaluates the models' performance using metrics like accuracy, classification report, confusion matrix, and ROC-AUC score.

 3. **Visualization**: